weirayao/torchprime/README.md

   --spot
 ```

-Once VM is created you can `ssh` into it:
+Once the VM is created you can `ssh` into it:
 https://cloud.google.com/tpu/docs/managing-tpus-tpu-vm#tpu-connect

 ```
 gcloud compute tpus tpu-vm ssh <tpu-name> --zone=<zone>
 ```

-## Installation

-Before installing torchprime, you will need to first install
-[torch_xla][torch_xla] following its respective project README.

 ### Install `torch_xla`

 Before installing torchprime, you will need to first install
 [torch_xla][torch_xla] following its respective project README.
-Note that for development you need to install nightly version of
+You need to install nightly version of
 PyTorch/XLA.

-Test that environment is correctly installed and configured.
+Test that the environment is correctly installed and configured.
 Start `python` interpreter and run following:

 ```python